 Issue #78* is a classic “tail light” cover.
 Never much question about who the target audience of a Fight Comic was!

-I also acquired (and subsequently sold) a few other issues which I have listed below.
+I also acquired (and subsequently sold) a few other issues.
 I love ’em, but can only afford to tie up so much money into this hobby!
 Issue #46* features Señorita Rio by Joe Doolin.
 The cover displays what might be the earliest appearance/example of a zombie; complete with green-face and pirate-like hook hand!

 Issue #47* from January 1947 is another Señorita Rio, in this case drawn by the artist for which the character is primarily known, Lily Renee.
 Inside stories feature the typical lineup of characters such as “Hooks Devlin,” but also introduces Patsy Pinup (authored under the curious pseudonym “Swing Sista“) in a single page filler.